Djokovic, Nishikori and Raonic reach last 16 in Miami

 "He started playing more freely and I sort of went the other way," said Raonic.
 "He played well in the second set and I think he played better than I did in the third."

-Belgian 18th seed David Goffin beat Poland's Jerzy Janowicz 6-4 6-3 while Spain's David Ferrer, the sixth seed, got past Czech Lukas Rosol 6-4 7-5.
+Isner provided an upset as the 22nd seed won 7-6(2) 6-2 over ninth seeded Bulgarian Grigor Dimitrov while Belgian 18th seed David Goffin beat Poland's Jerzy Janowicz 6-4 6-3 and Spain's sixth seed David Ferrer got past Czech Lukas Rosol 6-4 7-5.